mathjax/MathJax-test/web/docs/source/index.rst

 - Test Suite: a set of Web pages intended to cover all the features of MathJax and ensure non regression.
-- Test Launcher: a set of scripts to automatically run the Test Suite in all the platforms supported.
+- Test Runner: a set of scripts to automatically run the Test Suite in all the platforms supported.
 - Quality Assurance Framework: a set of tools to control the framework and analyse the results.